ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 all of the removed user's devices, and an AppSync proposal updating the room state to remove the removed user from the room's participant list.

-Leaving is slightly more complicated because the leaving user cannot remove all of their devices from the MLS group.
+One's own user leaving is slightly more complicated than removing another user, because the leaving user cannot remove all of their devices from the MLS group.
 Instead, the leave happens in three steps:

 1. The leaving client constructs MLS Remove proposals for all of the user's devices (including the leaving client), and an AppSync proposal that removes its user from the participant list.
-2. The leaving client sends this proposals to the hub.
+2. The leaving client sends these proposals to the hub.
 The hub caches the proposals.
 3. The next time a client attempts to commit, the hub requires the client to include the cached proposals.